 “that you may walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the knowledge of God;”

-Paul’s purpose in this passage is that the Colossians would live a life pleasing to God.
+Paul’s purpose in this passage is that the Colossians would consistently live a life that pleases God.

 “that you may walk “

 “Walk” means to live a course of life as a philosophy of life (Co.
-2:6; 3:7; 4:4).
+2:6; 3:7; 4:5).
 We must not divorce our position in Christ from our daily course of life.
 The standing of the believer must relate to the state of his life.
 The first two chapters of Colossians set forth our status quo before God; it is perfect in Christ.
 Although our position is right before God, we must apply the changes in our walk if our position will be effective on a daily basis.
-If we walk a carnal life, it will not affect the status of our standing before God.
+If we live a carnal life, it will not affect the status of our standing before God.
 However, God is interested in our walk.

-Paul holds up a high ideal that we “walk worthy of the Lord..”
+Paul holds up a high ideal that we “walk worthy of the Lord.”
 Paul never separated doctrine from life or theology from experience.
 The word “walk” unites what we believe with how we live.
 H.C.G.
 Moule says we are to “beware of an untheological devotion.”
 That kind of devotion will ultimately evaporate and disintegrate.
 The Christian life cannot function without truth.

 Paul is concerned that an alien philosophy will invade Christian truth.
 He wants the Colossians both to know both what they believe and live out their convictions.
 Many people believe that they can live a healthy spiritual life with a minimum of Bible teaching.
 However warm and fuzzy this thinking may be, it is dangerous to the very foundation of Christianity.
 There is no “last” to it.
 Fashions of thought and attractive personalities cannot sustain the Christian life.

 “worthy of the Lord”